devMoAli/VSC-AnubisDarkTheme-Project/README.md

 Please make sure the theme color doesn't conflict with VSC WorkBench Color Customizations!

-Theme should look in Taps - Bars - Syntax as the Picture, if not so you have override VSC color confliction!
+Theme should look in Taps - Bars - Syntax as the Pictures, if not so you have override VSC color confliction from a previous theme!

 GitHub Contact at [Mo Ali](https://github.com/devMoAli)